panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 console.log(smile.length); // => 2

 let letter = 'e\u0301';
-console.log(letter);        // => 'é'
+console.log(letter);        // => 'é'
 console.log(letter.length); // => 2
 ```
 `smile` string contains 2 code units: `\uD83D` (high-surrogate) and `\uDE00` (low-surrogate).
 Since the string is a sequence of code units, `smile.length` evaluates to `2`.
 Even if rendered `smile` has only one symbol `'😀'`.
 The same scenario happens with `letter` string.
-The combining mark `U+0301` applies to previous character and the rendered result is one symbol `'é'`.
+The combining mark `U+0301` applies to the previous character and the rendered result is one symbol `'é'`.
 However `letter` contains `2` code units, thus `letter.length` is `2`.

 My advice: **always think of string in JavaScript as a sequence of code units**.
 The way string is rendered cannot say clearly what code units it contains.

 Astral symbols and combining character sequences require 2 or more code units to be encoded.
 But are treated as a single grapheme.
-If string has surrogate pairs or combining marks, developer may be confused when evaluating string length or accessing a character by index without keeping this idea in mind.
+If a string has surrogate pairs or combining marks, the developer may be confused when evaluating string length or accessing a character by index without keeping this idea in mind.

 Most of the JavaScript string methods are not Unicode-aware.
 If your string contains compound Unicode characters, take precaution when calling `myString.slice()`, `myString.substring()`, etc.